SBI Offshore has a diverse employee population with different business cultures.

 5. HOW SHOULD AN EMPLOYEE RAISE A CONCERN?

-- As soon as you become reasonably concerned, you can raise your concern to our Lead Independent Director and Chairman of Audit Committee, Mr Basil Chan (email:email@example.com).
+- As soon as you become reasonably concerned, you can raise your concern to our Chairman of Audit and Risk Management Committee, Mr James Kho (email:firstname.lastname@example.org).

-- In the event if the subject of the whistle blowing is related to the Chairman of Audit Committee, you can raise your concern to our Non-Executive Chairman, Mr Mirzan Mahathir (email: firstname.lastname@example.org).
+- In the event if the subject of the whistle blowing is related to the Chairman of Audit and Risk Management Committee, you can raise your concern to our Executive Chairman, Mr Mirzan Mahathir (email: email@example.com).

 - Concerns may be raised verbally or in writing.
 Employees who wish to make written report should use the following format: